What is a ground source heat pump?

 - No fuel deliveries or fuel stored onsite

-- Possible to benefit from Government incentives such as RHI payments
+- Possible to benefit from Government incentives such as the Boiler Upgrade Scheme (BUS)

-Is a ground source heat pump suitable for my property?
+Is an ground source heat pump suitable for my property?

 Here are a few things to consider when looking into an ground source heat pump system for your property:

 Do you have suitable outside space for the ground source heat pump to be installed?